owenBeresford/extra-panda/README.md

 - This is an outsize, painful, death march of a rewrite for hygiene and flow improvements.
 Every PM would say 'this is Bad Planning', and I agree.
 I cannot see any means to split this change into smaller releases.
 - PMs would also be happy that I kept 2010 era code this long, as good return on investment.
 - I wrote the first edition of these features as I was unable to find anything that existed previously (aside from syntax highlighting).
 - This has a fairly high test coverage, as the early dev time was after I had done a long run, and was then sat on a train ~ sometimes with the sun in my eyes.
 Multiple train trips.
 I am testing-in to get improved confidence and adding types as a further safety.
-Factoid: today, 73% of the code volume is tests.
+Factoid: today, 73% of the code volume is tests.^H^H^H^H^H There is now extra layers of testing, the project is about 85% test data, but twice the volume of data (some tests are in TS).
 - Some previous feedback: "your history/commits are messy".
 True, its messier than I would like.
 I can delete my Git history from any work I do for you if you wish ~ but my Dyslexia is permanent.
 This project is building towards good Software engineering code from a lower jQuery baseline.
 As the only version that a third party would use is the **complete copy** I lean towards a complete audit.

 <details>